basnijholt/nijho.lt/content/post/llamaswap/index.md

 But then I started digging.
 On the LocalLLaMA subreddit, I found thread after thread of users reporting the same issue: models that should be performing well were giving terrible results in Ollama.
+The culprits?
+Multiple issues plaguing Ollama:
-The culprit?
-Incorrect prompt templates and chat formats.
+- Incorrect prompt templates and chat formats mangling inputs
-Ollama was mangling the input in ways that destroyed model performance.
+- For gpt-oss specifically, Ollama's forked ggml implementation was incompatible with standard GGUF files and significantly slower
-Users who tried the exact same GGUF files in llama.cpp reported dramatically better results.
+- General performance overhead from their abstraction layer Users who tried the exact same GGUF files in llama.cpp reported dramatically better results.

 Even worse, benchmarks were showing that Ollama had significant performance overhead compared to running llama.cpp directly.